 This module is ideal for health care professionals, particularly those working in mental health settings (inpatient wards, community).
-It has been developed to assist mental health practitioners enhance their skills in social inclusion practice, promoting recovery through effective care planning and management of patient care needs for individuals under mental health services.
+It has been developed to assist mental health practitioners to enhance their skills in social inclusion practice, promoting recovery through effective care planning and management of patient care needs for individuals under mental health services.

 Upon successful completion of this module, you will be able to: